touying-typ/touying/themes/metropolis.typ

 ///
 /// #title-slide(subtitle: [Subtitle], extra: [Extra information])
 /// ```
 ///
+/// - config (dictionary): The configuration of the slide.
+You can use `config-xxx` to set the configuration of the slide.
+For several configurations, you can use `utils.merge-dicts` to merge them.
+///
 /// - extra (string, none): The extra information you want to display on the title slide.
 #let title-slide(
+  config: (:),
   extra: none,
   ..args,
 ) = touying-slide-wrapper(self => {
+  self = utils.merge-dicts(
+    self,
+    config,
+    config-common(freeze-slide-counter: true),
+    config-page(fill: self.colors.neutral-lightest),
+  )
   let info = self.info + args.named()
   let body = {
     set text(fill: self.colors.neutral-darkest)